autonomousvision/monosdf/README.md

 We demonstrate that state-of-the-art depth and normal cues extracted from monocular images are complementary to reconstruction cues and hence significantly improve the performance of implicit surface reconstruction methods.
 </p>
 <br>

+# Update
+MonoSDF is integrated to [SDFStudio](https://github.com/autonomousvision/sdfstudio), where monocular depth and normal cues can be applied to [UniSurf](https://github.com/autonomousvision/unisurf/tree/main/model) and [NeuS](https://github.com/Totoro97/NeuS/tree/main/models).
+Please check it out.

 # Setup